BlackHoods/BlackHoods.github.io/content/post/GoogleCTF2017/inst_prof.md

 What matters here is the NX and PIE flags.

-1. `NX` is telling us that there are memory sections marked as Non-eXecutable: even if we are lucky enough to insert opcodes in some part of the memory we will need that this part of the memory is marked as executable.
+1. `NX` is telling us that there are memory sections marked as Non-eXecutable: even if we are lucky enough to insert opcodes in some part of the memory we will need that part of the memory to be marked as executable.
 2. `PIE` tells us that the executable will be load in a randomly aligned address, so we will not be able to use fixed memory addresses to call functions.

 Okay!